 Liverpool City Council has been allocated funding by the Department of Education to provide holiday activities and healthy food for disadvantaged children.
-The programme will cover the summer, October half-term and Christmas holidays in 2021.
+The programme will cover the summer and Christmas holidays in 2021.
 Merseyside Play Action Council (MPAC), in partnership with LCVS, has been awarded the contract to deliver the HAF programme in Liverpool.

 The focus of the programme is on children eligible for benefits-related free school meals.
 Local authorities are asked to ensure that the offer of free holiday club provision is available for all children eligible for free school meals, although it is accepted that not all eligible children will choose to participate.

 The aim of the programme is to make free places available to children eligible for free school meals for the equivalent of at least four hours a day, four days a week, for six weeks a year.
-This covers four weeks in the summer and a week’s worth of provision in both the October half term and Christmas holidays in 2021.
+This covers four weeks in the summer and a week’s worth of provision in the Christmas holidays in 2021.
 It will enable children and young people to:

 - eat more healthily over the school holidays